dladams/dunean-apa40/README.txt

+github:dladams/dunean-apa40

+David Adams
+June 2021

-THis is data taken January 2021 with the 40% APA at BNL using the 3-ASIC FEMBs later used in Iceberg 5.
+This is data taken January 2021 with the 40% APA at BNL using the 3-ASIC FEMBs later used in Iceberg 5.

+Thanks to Shanshan Gao for providing the data, original script to convert the data to hd5, and python channel mapping.

 Post DQM plots.
 > ./proc dqm 1010 200000